Elizabeth line: Journey times

+Operations

+Operator

+The Elizabeth line is currently operated by GTS Rail Operations, a train operating company owned by Go-Ahead Group, Tokyo Metro and Sumitomo Corporation.
+GTS took over operations from MTR Elizabeth line, the line's first operator, whose contract with TfL expired in May 2025.
+Following a model similar to that used for the Docklands Light Railway and London Overground, TfL invited tenders for operation of the Elizabeth line.
+Unlike other National Rail operators under the franchise control of the DfT, TfL sets fares, procures rolling stock and decides service levels.
+The operator takes only a small element of revenue risk, with TfL taking 90% and the operator 10%.

+History

+In June 2013, TfL announced that Arriva, MTR Corporation, Keolis / Go-Ahead Group and National Express had been shortlisted to bid for the concession to operate Crossrail, which was under construction.
+Prior to the opening of the central section, the concessionaire would operate the existing railway services using the TfL Rail brand.
+In July 2014, TfL awarded the contract to MTR Corporation, for a duration of eight years with an option to extend by an additional two years.

+On 16 February 2024, TfL shortlisted four bidders – Arriva, a FirstGroup / Keolis joint venture, MTR Corporation and GTS Rail Operations (a consortium comprising Go-Ahead Group, Tokyo Metro and Sumitomo Corporation) – to operate the line from May 2025.
+In November 2024, GTS Rail Operations was chosen to operate the line from May 2025 for seven years with an optional two-year extension.

 Ticketing

 Ticketing is integrated with the other London transport systems, but Oyster pay as you go is not accepted on the western section between West Drayton (the limit of London fare zone 6) and Reading, with only contactless cards valid there.
 The concessionary travel Freedom Pass is valid for the whole length of the route, including stations outside London.
-The Elizabeth line is integrated with the London Underground, the wider Transport for London network and the National Rail networks; it is also included on the standard Tube map.
+The Elizabeth line is integrated with the London Underground, the wider TfL network and the National Rail networks; it is also included on the standard Tube map.

 Journeys to or from Heathrow Airport are priced at a premium due to using the rail tunnel between the airport and Hayes & Harlington.
 That stretch of line is not part of the Network Rail system but owned by Heathrow Airport Holdings, who charge TfL an additional fee for each train that uses it.
-Heathrow is nevertheless included within the Travelcard scheme and daily/weekly fare capping as a fare zone 6 station.
+This fare is priced approximately halfway between the more expensive Heathrow Express and the standard Zone 6 fare charged on the Underground.
+Heathrow is nevertheless included within the Travelcard scheme and daily/weekly fare capping as fare zone 6 stations.